Ladislaus the Posthumous

 After his mother died in late 1442, Ladislaus' interests were represented by a Czech condottiere, John Jiskra of Brandýs, in Hungary, and by the Czech Catholic lord, Ulrich II of Rosenberg, in Bohemia.
 Ladislaus' rival in Hungary, Vladislaus, fell in the Battle of Varna in November 1444.
 The next year, the Diet of Hungary offered to acknowledge Ladislaus as king if Frederick III renounced his guardianship.
 After Frederick III rejected the offer, the Diet of Hungary elected John Hunyadi regent in 1446.
 In Bohemia, the head of the moderate Hussites (or Utraquists), George of Poděbrady, took control of Prague in 1448.
 The Estates of Austria forced Frederick III to resign the guardianship and hand over Ladislaus to them in September 1452.
 Royal administration was formally restored in Hungary after Hunyadi resigned the regency in early 1453, but he continued to control most royal castles and revenues.

-Ulrich II, Count of Celje (his mother's cousin) became Ladislaus' main advisor, but an Austrian baron, Ulrich Eytzinger, forced Ladislaus to expel Celje from his court.
+Ulrich II, Count of Celje (his mother's cousin) became Ladislaus' main advisor, but an Austrian baron, Ulrich von Eytzinger, forced Ladislaus to expel Celje from his court.
 Although Ladislaus was crowned king of Bohemia on 28 October 1453, Poděbrady remained in full control of the government.
 During the following years, Eytzinger, Hunyadi and Poděbrady closely cooperated to mutually secure their positions.
 Ladislaus was reconciled with Ulrich II in early 1455.
 With the support of the leading Hungarian barons, Ladislaus persuaded Hunyadi to withdraw his troops from most royal castles and renounce the administration of part of the royal revenues.

 After the Ottoman Sultan Mehmed II decided to invade Hungary, Ladislaus and Ulrich II left the kingdom.
 The sultan laid siege to Belgrade.
 Hunyadi relieved the fortress on 22 July 1456, but he died two weeks later.
 Ladislaus and Ulrich II returned to Hungary and tried to force Hunyadi's son, also named Ladislaus, to renounce all royal castles and revenues, but Ladislaus Hunyadi murdered Ulrich II on 9 November, forcing Ladislaus to grant an amnesty to him.
 However, most Hungarian barons were hostile towards Ladislaus Hunyadi.
 With their support, Ladislaus captured him and his brother, Matthias.
 After Ladislaus Hunyadi was executed in March 1457, his relatives stirred up a rebellion against Ladislaus, forcing him to flee from Hungary.
 Ladislaus died unexpectedly in Prague.
 He was the last male member of the Albertinian Line of the House of Habsburg.